 For example, Edible Cleveland includes two to four features per issue and is also looking for a variety of 250-1000 word “department” stories ranging from land-related articles to first-person pieces.

 “Food, Wine & Culture for the Ethical Traveler” is the tagline for this online publication.
-Recent articles include dining etiquette around the world and how to maintain a vegetarian lifestyle while traveling.
+Recent articles include proper dining etiquette while traveling in France and how to visit and adopt a baby elephant in Kenya.
+(Seriously.).

 The submission page notes contributors receive a link to their website, social media promotion, and the possibility of cross-promotion via other networks.
-FreelanceWriting.com mentioned the publication paid $15 per article, though it’s best to confirm with the editor about any potential payment.
+Payment information isn’t published, however, so be sure to coordinate with the editor directly.

 11. Kashrus Magazine